Some important developments, but uncertainty remains

 Reforms affecting information handling practices

 The Bill amends Australian Privacy Principle (APP) 1 to require that organisations using automated decision-making (ADM) disclose this in their privacy policy.
 This obligation applies where ADM substantially or directly utilises the personal information of individuals to make decisions that could 'reasonably be expected to significantly affect the rights or interests…' of an individual.
 This includes requirements for transparency over the types of personal information used for, and the types of decisions made by or subject to, ADM.
-Organisations will have significant lead time to ensure their privacy policies are updated to achieve compliance with the proposed amendment to APP 1, as there is a two-year grace period from the date the Bill receives Royal Assent.
+Organisations have significant lead time to ensure their privacy policies are updated to achieve compliance with the proposed amendment to APP 1, as there is a two-year grace period from the date the Bill receives Royal Assent.

 Practically, this is a transparency obligation alone.
-It is unclear how an organisation will assess whether the use of ADM may 'significantly affect the rights or interests' or an individual.
+It is unclear how an organisation will assess whether the use of ADM may 'significantly affect the rights or interests' of an individual.
 Many organisations may form the view that it would never do so.
 It does not afford individuals a right:

 - not to be subject to a decision based solely on automated processing; or